01 of 15

 Repeat this process with the other two adjacent walls in the room, measuring to the exact center of each, and then creating a line chalk snap between them.
 This should divide the space... into 4 even quadrants with a cross in the exact center.

-In order to make sure that the two lines are perfectly perpendicular, you can use a T Square to measure the angle that they make.
-Alternatively you can use the 3, 4, 5 method, measuring the two lines to 3” and 4” out from the middle, and then making sure that the third measures 5” in length.Continue to 4 of 15 below.
+To make sure that the two lines are perfectly perpendicular, you can use a T Square to measure the angle that they make.
+Alternatively, you can use the 3, 4, 5 method, measuring the two lines to 3” and 4” out from the middle, and then making sure that the third measures 5” in length.Continue to 4 of 15 below.

 04 of 15